LelioAD/EQM/humanitarian-alliance.md

 ---
 layout: page
-title: U.S. Humanitarian Political Alliance
+title: U.S. Humanitarian Alliance
 subtitle: Supporting ethical multiparty candidates—a realistic path to a humanitarian administration.
 ---

-# The path to a national Humanitarian Political Alliance:
+# The path to a national Humanitarian Alliance:

 ## 1. Identify the new majority.